maci0/asmatch/CONTRIBUTING.md

 - **Principle of Parsimony:** Before adding a new dependency, consider if the functionality can be implemented with the existing toolset.
 - **Discussion First:** If you believe a new dependency is necessary, please open an issue first to discuss its purpose, benefits, and potential alternatives with the maintainers.
-- **Adding a Dependency:** If a new dependency is approved, add it to the project using Poetry.
+- **Adding a Dependency:** If a new dependency is approved, add it to the project using uv.
 Do not manually edit `pyproject.toml`.
     ```bash
     # For a runtime dependency
-    poetry add <package-name>
+    uv pip install <package-name>

     # For a development-only dependency
-    poetry add --group dev <package-name>
+    uv pip install -e .[dev]
     ```
-Using `poetry add` ensures that both `pyproject.toml` and the `poetry.lock` file are updated correctly, guaranteeing reproducible builds for all contributors.
+Using `uv` ensures that both `pyproject.toml` is updated correctly, guaranteeing reproducible builds for all contributors.

 ## Part 5: Submitting Your Contribution
 This final part walks you through the process of getting your work reviewed and merged into the project.